WordPress vs Google Sites: Which is Better for You?

 Some of its notable features are geolocation integration, mobile-friendly designs, the capability to sell both physical and digital items, discount and promotional tools, coupon code generators, customer reviews, diverse checkout options, streamlined product management, and straightforward inventory control.

-Also, WordPress simplifies the process of receiving payments by offering integration with various services such as Stripe, Authorize.Net, PayPal, Alipay, WooCommerce Payments, and Square.
-Its payment gateway integration is secure, highly reliable, and provides more options compared to what is available on Google Sites.
+Additionally, WordPress streamlines the payment process by integrating with various services, including Stripe, Authorize.Net, PayPal, Alipay, WooCommerce Payments, and Square.
+Its payment gateway integration is secure, highly reliable, and offers more options than what is available on Google Sites.

 ii) Google Sites